 Handles visitor inquiries.
 Minimum one 2-hour shift per week.

 Provides free gallery tours for the public.
 Requires a commitment to developing proficiency about the Museum’s collection and new exhibitions.
 Commitment to ongoing training and personal and professional interaction with the public is required.
+Please note that Docent tour guides are selected from the volunteer pool, and must have served with the Museum for a minimum of one year before being considered.

 *Applicants must submit a completed volunteer application and resume to be considered.